beNative/nodejs-build-ui/README.md

     npm run build
     ```

-5.  **Package the Electron app:**
+5.  **Package for Windows:**
-    (Packaging scripts using Electron Forge or Electron Builder would be added here).
+    This command will first build the production assets and then package them into a Windows installer (`.exe`) located in the `dist` folder.
     ```bash
-    npm run package # Example command
+    npm run package:win
     ```

 ## How to Use